department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/README.md

 - **Key result #2**: Findability: Reduce search incidents for payment, debt, direct deposit or travel reimbursement.
 These terms should not be in the top 20 search terms for searches generate from My VA.
+- *SUGGESTION: Consider a metric that is optimized by this change, rather than not.
+Look for something that has no ceiling, rather than this that has a definite floor (zero).

 [My VA Search Report: Aug – November 2021](https://analytics.google.com/analytics/web/#/report/content-site-search-pages/a50123418w177519031p176188361/_u.date00=20210801&_u.date01=20211130&explorer-table.plotKeys=%5B%5D&explorer-table.rowCount=50&_r.drilldown=analytics.searchStartPage:www.va.gov~2Fmy-va~2F/)